Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

-- Submit an official high school/GED transcript, verifying completion, to the JJC Admissions office at Main Campus room A-1020.
+- Submit an official high school/high school equivalency (GED, HiSET, or TASC), verifying completion, to the JJC Admissions office at Main Campus room A-1020.

 - Note to students with foreign transcripts: To prove U.S. high school equivalency, you must have your foreign transcript evaluated.
 JJC only accepts World Education Services (WES) www.wes.org or Educational Credential Evaluators (ECE) www.ece.org evaluations for review.
 Please have your evaluation translated into English – can be general evaluation.
-In lieu of an evaluation, students may submit official transcripts showing they passed the U.S. General Education Development (GED) test.
+In lieu of an evaluation, students may submit official transcripts showing they passed the U.S. /high school equivalency test (GED, HiSET, or TASC).

 - Request official transcripts from the college(s) previously attended and send to: Joliet Junior College, Academic Credentials office, 1215 Houbolt Road, Joliet, IL 60431-8938.

 - Submit a JJC transcript evaluation request form.
 For more information, visit www.jjc.edu/info/credentials.

 - If a student plans on taking an English, math, or world language course, or a course requiring a prerequisite, he or she must have earned a “C” or better in 15 hours of liberal arts and science courses or take the placement test prior to enrollment.
 See Placement Testing information.

 - Students who have attended another college or university prior to entering Joliet Junior College and/or those students who begin a course of study other than a transfer program may meet these requirements on the basis of having achieved a grade of “C” or better in 15 hours of liberal arts and science courses, which must include courses comparable to JJC ENG 101 , math at the 100 level (excluding BMAT 101 , TMAT 107 and TMAT 108 ), laboratory science, social science, and a course in humanities/fine arts.